knguyen5259/WeightLiftingApp/README.md

 # WeightLiftingApp

 Most epicness WeightLiftingApp in the world.
-You will never find a batter app than this one.
+You will never find a better app than this one.
 You will be able to track your workout.
 You can choose what you want to workout.
 You can choose any day of the week that you want to workout on.